-At St John Henry Newman Catholic School we recognise not only the importance of helping students to flourish academically but also spiritually, morally, socially and culturally, so they are fully prepared for life in British society and for their role as citizens, able to make the strongest possible contribution to our British society.
+At St John Henry Newman Catholic School we recognise not only the importance of helping pupils to flourish academically but also spiritually, morally, socially and culturally, so they are fully prepared for life in British society and for their role as citizens, able to make the strongest possible contribution to our British society.
 The importance of British Values is taught by using Gospel Values as our foundation and Catholic teaching as our framework.

-St John Henry Newman students are encouraged to participate in as many citizenship projects as possible.
+St John Henry Newman pupils are encouraged to participate in as many citizenship projects as possible.
 St John Henry Newman School pupils and staff actively promote the fundamental British rules of democracy, rules of law, individual liberty, mutual respect and tolerance of all with different faiths and beliefs.
 These beliefs underpin our school and we work together to achieve this.British values are taught across our curriculum and are part of our ethos.
 School assemblies are based on British Values and Citizenship using Gospel Values at the heart of our message.

 There is no place for extremist views of any kind in our school, whether from internal sources – pupils, staff, visiting adults, governors etc. or external sources – school community, external agencies or individuals.